Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Software_Design/Data_modelling.md

 1. Atomicity: this ensures either  all of the transaction succeeds  or none of it does.
 No part of  it should succeed only.
 If one  part of the transaction fails,  the whole transaction fails.

 2. Consistency: this ensures  that all data will be  consistent according to  all defined rules,  including constraints  applied on the database.
-3. Isolation: this ensures  that all transactionswill  occur in isolation with no  transaction to be affected  by any other transaction.
-For example, atransaction  cannot read data from any  othertransaction that  hasnot yet completed.
+3. Isolation: this ensures  that all transactions will  occur in isolation with no  transaction to be affected  by any other transaction.
+For example, a transaction  cannot read data from any  other transaction that  has not yet completed.
-4. Durability: this  ensures that once a  transaction  iscommitted, it will  remain in the system.
-Anychanges from the  transactionmust  bestored permanently.
+4. Durability: this  ensures that once a  transaction  is committed, it will  remain in the system.
+Any changes from the  transaction must  be stored permanently.

 > 原子性：部分出错，整体都不能运行